 Public exhibition of the draft strategy provided an opportunity for the community to have a say in relation to a draft Illawarra Escarpment Mountain Bike Strategy prepared by Office Environment and Heritage (OEH) and Wollongong City Council.
-The consultation closed 21 December 2018.

 The draft strategy is a Government response to the need for better management of mountain bike use of the escarpment.
 Mountain biking occurs on the escarpment both legally and illegally.
 The demands and impacts of mountain bike use on the escarpment are increasing.
 Many trails provide a good riding experience, but their condition and sustainability vary greatly.
 The adverse safety, environmental and cultural impacts of illegal use and ad-hoc trail development need to be addressed to ensure the activity is sustainable into the future.